EESSI/docs/docs/governance/governance.md

 ### 5.1 Adding Team Members
 <!-- Describe the process for adding new members. -->
-Teams decide themselves how large their teams should ideally be.
+Teams themselves decide how large their teams should ideally be.
 They also decide the procedure to add new Team members.
 The procedure should reflect the sensitivity of the position, i.e. people with certain roles have the ability to (intentionally or unintentionally) compromise the integrity of the repository.
 For such roles, the procedure should make sure candidates are extensively vetted and trusted by both the Team as well as the EESSI community as a whole.

 As with all decisions the decision to add a Team member is subject to article 3.4.

 ### 5.2 Removing Team Members
 <!-- Describe under what conditions someone may be removed (e.g., inactivity, conduct). -->
-Teams decide themselves decide the procedure to remove new Team members.
+Teams themselves decide the procedure to remove Team members.
 As for the procedure of adding Team Members, the procedure to remove Team Members should reflect the sensitivity of the position.

 As with all decisions, the decision to remove a Team member is subject to article 3.4.